 If a soon-to-be divorcing couple does not agree on custody and visitation terms, they will be ordered to at least attempt to work with a third party to create a parenting plan.
 This process is a bit more involved, as it can require mediation or a settlement conference to reach a final conclusion.
 This type of dispute resolution is a good option for parents who are involved in a complicated custody battle or are unwilling to work together to reach a solution.

 A parent who wishes to initiate a legal temporary ordered Parenting Plan after (or in conjunction with) filing for divorce will need to file a motion with the court showing why it’s necessary and proposing a plan.
 The parent must remember that the goal of a temporary agreement is to put in place a plan that prioritizes the best interest of the child until a divorce agreement can be reached.
 A judge will either accept your plan or create a temporary order for you to adhere to until your divorce decree establishes a permanent solution.

 Temporary parenting plan orders are often the basis for the permanent parenting plan which is incorporated into the final divorce decree.
 Therefore, it is important to understand that decisions you make with temporary parenting agreements, early in your separation, are likely to influence your long-term relationship with, and access to, your children.
 If you give up parental rights in your temporary parenting plan, it will be difficult to change that later and recover rights in the permanent parenting plan.
 It is best to see the temporary parenting plan as a template for what the permanent parenting plan will be.

 We know that maintaining a relationship with your kids is essential.
 Many Washington state dads going through divorce face uphill battles to gain access to their own children.
 Divorce Lawyers for Men wants to help you fight for your rights as a father.

-Contact us today for a consultation and to learn more about how we can work for you.
+Contact us today for a consultation if you need divorce lawyers for men in Vancouver, Washington and to learn more about how we can work for you.